 Welcome to the 2016-2017 School Year at Dartmouth!

 I post each homework assignment online daily.
 This may be accessed by parents and students by going to my page on the DMS website (you are already here) and clicking on the course link marked "planner" on the right side of the page.
 Students are also required to write each day's assignment in their planner.
 This is done in class or at home if a student is sick.

 Grades are updated in Power School on a weekly basis (at least this is my goal).
 I encourage you to take advantage of this resource as you seek to help your student stay organized and up to date with their assignment responsibilities.
 I will ask the students to do regular grade checks to monitor their own progress.
 If you do the same, and then talk with your student about how things are going (encouragement is a great motivator), they will enjoy higher levels of success.
 Please DO NOT wait until the last week of the quarter to check grades and then expect them to make up all of the assessments in a week's time.

-Over the past twenty-seven years that I have been a middle school teacher, I have developed a very simple philosophy with respect to education.
+Over the past twenty-eight years that I have been a middle school teacher, I have developed a very simple philosophy with respect to education.
 I firmly believe that for any educational effort to be successful, it is necessary to have three components in place.
 First, to ensure success, there must be a teacher who is passionate about, and who works very hard to perfect, the art and science of teaching.
 Second, the educational equation must include a student who has the desire to work hard to master the curriculum, even in the presence of periods of frustration and temporary failure (the fertile soil of learning).
 Perseverance is the golden ticket.
 Successful students have the mindset that temporary failures are the stepping stones to success and that hard work is the engine that drives the entire process.
 Finally, advocates at home must be actively involved in the important task of supporting their student or ensuring that necessary steps be taken to "redirect" their student should they stray from the path of their responsibilities.